Tax Rates 2018

 - Dynasty Trusts.
 For those taxpayers who have established (or wish to establish) a Dynasty Trust, substantial gifts of $10 million (indexed for inflation), after factoring in any prior taxable gifts, may be made to a Dynasty Trust to which GST exemption may be allocated, exempting the trust assets from further estate, gift and GST taxation for the term of the trust.
 Creation of the trust in a jurisdiction that has repealed or liberalized its Rule Against Perpetuities can allow the trust assets to provide for future generations without being burdened by further estate, gift or GST taxes.
 During the lifetime of the creator of the trust, the trust can be structured as a “grantor trust” for income tax purposes, so that the creator is taxable on any income.
 Such payments serve to reduce further the taxpayer’s gross estate for federal estate tax purposes.

 - Spousal Lifetime Access Trusts.
 The Spousal Lifetime Access Trust (SLAT) can enable married couples who wish to make large lifetime gifts to descendants without a dramatic impact on their current lifestyle.
 With a SLAT, one spouse makes a gift to an irrevocable trust using the donor-spouse’s gift tax exemption.
 The non-donor spouse is named as a current beneficiary, which allows the trustee to make distributions of trust funds to the beneficiary-spouse during his or her life.The Tax Cuts and Jobs Act implements far-reaching changes to the Internal Revenue Code, including the temporary changes to the estate, gift and GST exemptions summarized in this Alert.
 For a limited time, this law offers a valuable opportunity to transfer significant wealth to younger generations.
 To assure you have a tax-efficient and updated estate plan that makes timely use of techniques appropriate for each individual’s circumstances, we recommend a review of existing estate plans and related documents.1Under the reconciliation process in which the bill was finally passed by both houses of Congress, the actual name of the act is “An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018.”2 New York law provides, however, that gifts made within 3 years of death will be included in the gross estate of a New York resident decedent, if the gift is made between April 1, 2014 and December 31, 2018 and the decedent was a New York resident at the time of the gift.
+This provision does not apply as a result of a legislative change if the decedent dies on or after January 1, 2019.

 Goldberg & Goldberg PC